Darth Maul

 Darth Maul, also known simply as Maul, is a character in the Star Wars franchise created by George Lucas.
 He first appeared in the prequel film Star Wars: Episode I – The Phantom Menace (1999).
-Maul returned in the animated television series Star Wars: The Clone Wars (2008–2014; 2020) and Star Wars Rebels (2014–2018), as well as the standalone film Solo: A Star Wars Story (2018), and is set to appear in the upcoming series Star Wars: Maul – Shadow Lord.
+Maul returned in the animated television series Star Wars: The Clone Wars (2008–2014; 2020), Star Wars Rebels (2014–2018) and Star Wars: Maul – Shadow Lord (2026) as well as the standalone film Solo: A Star Wars Story (2018).
 Lucas had intended for Maul to feature in the sequel film trilogy, but these plans were discarded when Disney acquired Lucasfilm in 2012.

-Maul is introduced as a Zabrak from Dathomir and a powerful Sith Lord, having been trained in the ways of the dark side of the Force as Darth Sidious' first apprentice.
+Maul is introduced as a Zabrak from Dathomir and a powerful Sith Lord, having been trained in the ways of the dark side of the Force as Darth Sidious's first apprentice.
 He mortally wounds Jedi Master Qui-Gon Jinn during the Battle of Naboo before being bisected by Qui-Gon's Padawan, Obi-Wan Kenobi.
 Fueled by his hatred, Maul survives and is driven insane until his brother, Savage Opress, finds him over a decade later during the Clone Wars.
-Once his mind and body are restored with magick and cybernetics by the Nightsister Mother Talzin, Maul becomes an independent criminal mastermind and endures as Obi-Wan's archenemy.
+Once his mind and body are restored with magic and cybernetics by the Nightsister Mother Talzin, Maul becomes an independent criminal mastermind and endures as Obi-Wan's archenemy.
 In his obsessive quest for revenge against Obi-Wan, Maul unites various crime syndicates under his leadership, orchestrates a takeover of Mandalore, and murders Obi-Wan's lover, Duchess Satine Kryze.
 Despite being captured by Sidious for becoming a rival, Maul escapes before the rise of the Galactic Empire.
-He renounces his Sith title of "Darth", rebuilds his criminal organization, and manipulates Ezra Bridger into helping him find Obi-Wan on Tatooine, where the two old rivals have a final confrontation that ends in Maul’s death.
+He renounces his Sith title of "Darth", rebuilds his criminal organization, and manipulates Ezra Bridger into helping him find Obi-Wan on Tatooine, where the two old rivals have a final confrontation that ends in Maul's death.

 The character was portrayed by Ray Park and voiced by Peter Serafinowicz for his initial appearance in The Phantom Menace.
-Park reprised the role in Solo, where he was dubbed by Sam Witwer, who provided Maul's voice for his animated appearances.
+Park reprised the role in Solo, where he was dubbed by Sam Witwer, who provided Maul's voice for all of his animated appearances.
 Maul has also appeared in various forms of media in the Star Wars Expanded Universe, including novels, comic books, and video games.
-Despite his limited screen time in The Phantom Menace as well as the film's mixed reception, Maul has become a fan favorite in the franchise and a widely recognised villain in popular culture for his intimidating appearance and double-bladed lightsaber.
+Despite his limited screen time in The Phantom Menace and the film's mixed reception, Maul has become a fan favorite character and a widely recognised villain in popular culture for his intimidating appearance and double-bladed lightsaber.
 His resurgence and expanded characterization in The Clone Wars further heightened his popularity within the Star Wars fandom and earned him a cult following.